 Square, a financial services company, has around 465,000 web pages.
 A website with this many pages needs a well-planned enterprise SEO strategy to improve its search results performance.

 They focused heavily on internal linking.
 Additionally, they worked on improving their site experience so users stay for longer on their website, thereby boosting the dwell time and reducing bounce rate.

 As a result, they saw a rise in organic traffic from 1.6 million to 2.5 million in twelve months.
 They now rank for 112,660 keywords on page one of Google:

 Enterprise SEO tools can improve your efficiency and make it easier for you to manage websites with millions of pages and keywords.

-Here are the four most powerful enterprise SEO tools to help you get the job done.
+Here are the three most powerful enterprise SEO tools to help you get the job done.

 seoClarity is an all-in-one SEO software that provides actionable insights for your organic search and content performance using machine learning.
 It enables you to perform site audits and deep crawls to detect technical SEO errors and duplicate content.